deroneriksson/python-wsi-preprocessing/docs/index.md

 ## Combining Filters

-Since our image filter data utilizes NumPy arrays, it is straightforward to combine our filters.
-For example, when we have filters that return boolean images for masking, we can use standard boolean algebra on our arrays to do operations such as AND, OR, XOR, and NOT.
+Since our image filters utilize NumPy arrays, it is straightforward to combine our filters.
+For example, when we have filters that return boolean images for masking, we can use standard boolean algebra on our arrays to perform operations such as AND, OR, XOR, and NOT.
 We can also run filters on the results of other filters.

-As an example, here we run our green pen and blue pen filters on the original RGB image to filter out the green and blue pen marks on the slides.
+As an example, here we run our green pen and blue pen filters on the original RGB image to filter out the green and blue pen marks on the slide.
 We combine the resulting masks with a boolean AND (&) operation.
 We display the resulting mask and this mask applied to the original image, masking out the green and blue pen marks from the image.

 ```